 • Friable (loosely bound) asbestos materials are those which can be crumbled, pulverized or reduced to powder by hand pressure and also includes broken, damaged or weathered bonded asbestos products.

 Friable asbestos-containing materials are dangerous because the asbestos fibres can easily get into the air and may be inhaled by people living or working nearby.
-Friable materials can contain high levels of asbestos (up to 100% in some instances).
 Bonded materials usually contain a smaller proportion of asbestos (usually less than 15%).
-If bonded materials are in good condition, they normally do not release any fibres unless disturbed (i.e. if you use power tools to drill into them); however, bonded asbestos materials that are damaged or badly weathered, may become friable.
+If bonded materials are in good condition, they do not normally release any fibres.
+However if bonded asbestos materials are damaged, badly weathered or disturbed (e.g. using power tools to drill into them) they can become friable and easily release fibres.

 Health risks associated with asbestos